D2D Assisted Multi-antenna Coded Caching: D2D Aided Beamforming Explained: Example

 \subsection{Example 2: $K=4$, $N=4$, $M=2$, and $L=2$}

-In this example, we consider a scenario where $K=4$ users and a library $\mathcal{W}=\{A,B,C,D\}$ of $N=4$ files, where each user has a cache for storing $M=2$ files.
+In this example, we consider a scenario where $K=4$ users and a library $\mathcal{W}=\{A,B,C,D\}$ of $N=4$ files, {and} each user has a cache for storing $M=2$ files.
 Also, the base station is equipped with $L=2$ transmit antennas.
-Following the same placement as in \cite{MaddahAli-2014}, each file is split into $\binom{K}{\tau}=\binom{4}{2}=6$ subfiles as follows
+Following the cache placement in~\cite{MaddahAli-2014}, each file is split into $\binom{K}{\tau}=\binom{4}{2}=6$ subfiles as follows

 Each file $W_{\mathcal{T}}$ is cached at user $k$ if $k \in \mathcal{T}$.
 Let us assume that users $1-4$ request files $A-D$, respectively.